 The complete demographic data for all sixty eight patients are shown in table three.
 The total enrolled was sixty eight patients (all were type 2 diabetes mellitus except three) of them thirty five men and thirty three women.
-Variables associated with autonomic neuropathy with statistical significance were gastroparesis, nocturnal diarrhea, constipation, areas of symmetrical anhydrosis, gustatory sweating, dry skin, erectile dysfunction for men, urine retention incontinence, palpitation, exercise intolerance, peripheral neuropathy, Insulin use. duration of diabetes, and LDLcholesterol level.
-The other variables are not associated with neuropathy like gender, smoking, dizziness or syncope, BMI, hypertension, the use of hypertension medication, Hba1c level, plasma glucose, triglyceride, total cholesterol, cholesterol levels.
+Variables associated with autonomic neuropathy with statistical significance were gastroparesis, nocturnal diarrhea, constipation, areas of symmetrical anhydrosis, gustatory sweating, dry skin, erectile dysfunction for men, urine retention or incontinence, palpitation, exercise intolerance, peripheral neuropathy, Insulin use, duration of diabetes, and LDL- cholesterol level.
+The other variables are not associated with neuropathy like gender, smoking, dizziness or syncope, BMI, hypertension, the use of hypertension medication, Hba1c level, plasma glucose, total cholesterol, triglyceride, HDL-cholesterol levels.